mdn/translated-content-de/files/de/web/api/subtlecrypto/unwrapkey/index.md

 }

 /*
-Ableiten eines AES-GCM-Schlüssels mittels PBKDF2.
+Derive an AES-GCM key using PBKDF2.
 */
 async function getUnwrappingKey() {
-  // 1. das Schlüsselmateral bekommen (vom Benutzer bereitgestelltes Passwort) const keyMaterial = await getKeyMaterial();
+  // 1. get the key material (user-supplied password) const keyMaterial = await getKeyMaterial();
-  // 2 das Salzparameter initialisiseren.
+  // 2 initialize the salt parameter.
-  // Das Salz muss mit dem ursprünglich zur Ableitung des Schlüssels verwendeten übereinstimmen.
+  // The salt must match the salt originally used to derive the key.
-  // In diesem Beispiel wird es als konstantes "saltBytes" bereitgestellt. const saltBuffer = bytesToArrayBuffer(saltBytes);
+  // In this example it's supplied as a constant "saltBytes". const saltBuffer = bytesToArrayBuffer(saltBytes);
-  // 3 den Schüssel aus Schlüsselmateral und Salz ableiten return window.crypto.subtle.deriveKey(
+  // 3 derive the key from key material and salt return window.crypto.subtle.deriveKey(
     {
       name: "PBKDF2",